Dinda

-Jailton dos Santos, known as Dinda (born 18 August 1972) is a former Brazilian football player.
+Jailton dos Santos, known as Dinda (born 18 August 1972) is a Brazilian former professional footballer who played as a midfielder.

-He played 8 seasons and 129 games (scoring 19 goals) in the Primeira Liga for União de Leiria and Marítimo.
+He played eight seasons and 129 games (scoring 19 goals) in the Primeira Liga for União de Leiria and Marítimo.

-Club career
+Career

-He made his Primeira Liga debut for União de Leiria on 26 March 1995 as a late substitute in a 5–1 victory over Farense.
+Dinda made his Primeira Liga debut for União de Leiria on 26 March 1995 as a late substitute in a 5–1 victory over Farense.